limikael/bundleloader/README.md

-bundleloader
+BundleLoader
 ============

-Load a javascript file and run it.

-Show a progress bar while loading.
+BundleLoader provides an easy way to load a javascript file and run it, and to show a progress bar while the script is being loaded.
 The progress bar is not particularly themable at the moment.
 It is intended for bundled games, for example.

 Use like this: